Stroll and Dine in the Sunshine

 Soak up the beauty and the tranquility of the local countryside with a boat trip along the River Great Ouse and its connecting rivers.
 From the head of the river's navigation in Bedfordshire to the Norfolk Coast, The River Great Ouse is the perfect place to go boating, walking or simply to relax in one of the many riverside restaurants.

 Continuing along the waterside you will find the quaintly shaped Ladder House and the larger Quay House, once the home of Ebenezer Harlock who built The Maltings in 1868 for sprouting barley before it was taken to the brewery.
-These days The Maltings is a popular conference and restaurant complex which hosts numerous events as well as the City's Cinema.
+These days The Maltings is a popular conference and wedding complex which hosts events as well as the City's Cinema.

 Ely is a tiny jewel of a city, and every part is immediately accessible to you.
 As you step onto the quayside, our ancient Cathedral beckons you.
 Follow the Eel Heritage Walk, a self-guided tour following brass way markers set into the pavement, through Jubilee Gardens and across into the Cathedral grounds.